OranBar/AutoAttribute-for-Unity3d/README.md

 # Instantiation

-In case of instantiated objects, please use the MonoBehaviour extension method "this.Instantiate_And_AutoAssignVariables()" to make sure Auto does the referencing before anyone else starts using that class
+In case of instantiated objects, attach the component AutoReferencerOnInstantiation to the prefab/gameobject prior to the instantiation to make sure Auto does the referencing before anyone else starts using that class

-# Requisites

-All scripts using Auto must have their script execution order delay < 990.

 # Installation

-As soon as the package is install, you can already make use of the Auto Attributes!
+As soon as the package is installed, you can already make use of the Auto Attributes!